 Saratoga Springs became known as a health and spa destination due to its flowing mineral springs, and there are plenty of places in town to experience the healing waters, including Congress Park and Saratoga Spa State Park.
 The Saratoga Race Course is not only one of the oldest horse racing tracks in America (it opened in 1864), it’s also the oldest sporting venue in the country.
 Horse races still take place each summer from July through Labor Day.

 Immerse the family in history at the Inn at Saratoga.
-This bed & breakfast dates back to 1843, and is the oldest lodging house in Saratoga Springs.
+This bed and breakfast dates back to 1843, and is the oldest lodging house in Saratoga Springs.
 Rooms are decorated with Victorian fashions, four-poster beds, and antiques.
 The inn is located on Broadway just a block and a half from Congress Park.
 Staying here is perfect for getting into the mid-1800s spirit before you visit the historic race track or mineral springs.

 LEGOLAND New York is the Northeast’s first major theme park to open in over 40 years.
 Located in Goshen, 60 miles northwest of New York City, this LEGOLAND theme park is the largest ever built, with more than 50 different rides and attractions spread out over 150 acres, making it the ultimate destination for a New York family vacation.

 In addition to the Dragon roller coaster, Imagination Celebration, NINJAGO: The Ride, LEGO Driving School, and more, families will find the LEGO Factory Adventure Ride.
 This first-ever ride uses on-ride tracking technology to identify guests attributes and transform them into LEGO Minifigures during The LEGO Factory Adventure.
 It wouldn’t be a LEGO park without plenty of models, and LEGOLAND New York has 15,000 models across the grounds, including will a Miniland panorama of LEGO-built landmarks from across New York state and the country.